lodado/coursera_machine_Learning/Week1/Week1.md

 	* update simultaneously
 	*repeat until covergence

-if a is too small, gradient descent can be slow if a is too large, it also causes a problem (it may fail to converge, or even diverge)
+if a is too small, gradient descent can be slow.

+if a is too large, it also causes a problem.(it may fail to converge, or even diverge)

 we use this alogrithm to find an optimal minimum of a differentiable function.

 ## Linear Algebra Review

+	skip this part ( i have studied Linear Algebra when i was a Sophomore)